 The Ph.D. degree is awarded only upon sufficient evidence of high attainment in scholarship and the ability to engage in independent research in the field of chemical engineering.

-The Ph.D. degree is substantially heavier in research compared with the M.S. degree and is geared towards successfully mastering a body of skills and knowledge in preparation for a career as an independent scholar.
+The Ph.D. degree is geared towards successfully mastering a body of skills and knowledge in preparation for a career as an independent scholar.
 This degree is recommended for those who expect to engage in a professional career in research, teaching, or technical work of an advanced nature.

 The basic requirements for the Ph.D. degree are: